popala1986/oneway-ticket-travel/README.md

 ● City autocomplete
 ● REST API support
-● Search offers by hotel type, departure date, and number of travelers
+● Search offers by hotel type, departure date, and number of travelers ● User authentication and personalized reservations
+● Admin panel for managing offers and reservations

 👨‍💻 Author
 Created by Paweł Popala